-The LO CIFOR is responsible for maintaining and further developing the partnership with the Centre for International Forestry Research.
-As well as the official focal point, the LO for CIFOR will be required to maintain regular communication with a diversity of staff within CIFOR, particularly within the Communications Team, with contacts varying on the project or collaboration at hand.
+The LO CIFOR is responsible for maintaining and further developing the partnership with the Centre for International Forestry Research (CIFOR).
+As well as being the official focal point, the LO for CIFOR will be required to maintain regular communication with a diversity of staff within CIFOR, particularly within their designated focal point for IFSA, with contacts varying on the project or collaboration at hand.
 Key responsibilities involve:

-- Maintaining regular contact with the CIFOR focal point and other key contacts; - > Subscribing to the monthly CIFOR newsletter and forwarding it to IFSAworld; - > Sharing CIFOR news, research updates, social media campaigns, job and internship opportunities, and other relevant information via IFSA's various communication channels; - Communicating with regional and research staff to identify opportunities for IFSA students to collaborate; and - ➤ Collaborating with CIFOR and various youth organizations for key events, in particular the annual Global Landscapes Forum.
+- Maintaining regular contact with the CIFOR focal point and other key contacts; - Subscribing to the monthly CIFOR newsletter and forwarding it to IFSAworld; - Sharing CIFOR news, research updates, social media campaigns, job and internship opportunities, and other relevant information via IFSA's various communication channels; - Communicating with regional and research staff to identify opportunities for IFSA students to collaborate; and - Collaborating with CIFOR and various youth organizations to develop event concepts and for preexisting key events, in particular the annual Global Landscapes Forum.

 A large part of this position is focussed on working with various staff and volunteers at CIFOR and other youth partnership organizations on designing and implementing youth programs and initiatives at the annual Global Landscapes Forum.
+This event typically takes part in November/December of each year.
 This involves working with, and leading IFSA's representation on, Youth Steering Committees, with key tasks including:

-- Developing new and innovative youth activities (eg. Youth Sessions, capacity building initiatives); - Marketing and communications (eg. writing and editing blog posts, social media outreach); - Fundraising; - ➤ Coordinating IFSA delegations (coordinating application processes, liaising with CIFOR staff for registration, managing delegations during the event, compiling feedback and writing reports); - > Building collaboration and networking with other youth organizations; and - Identifying volunteer opportunities for IFSA students.
+- Developing new and innovative youth activities (eg. Youth Sessions and capacity building initiatives such as mentoring programmes); - Marketing and communications (eg. writing and editing blog posts, social media outreach); - Fundraising; - Coordinating the IFSA delegation (running the application processes, liaising with CIFOR staff for registration, managing delegations during the event, compiling feedback and writing reports); - Building collaboration and networking with other youth organizations; - Identifying volunteer opportunities for IFSA students; and - Acting as the on-ground IFSA Focal Point to manage the delegation, or if not possible delegating this task to another responsible IFSA Official.